Real estate and property law since 2003

 Read More Origin Title: Approved Attorney

-These are a few of the more than 40 lenders who have approved Origin Title for residential loan closings on their behalf.
+These are a few of the 55 lenders who have approved Origin Title for residential loan closings on their behalf.

 Download the Origin Title Lender Approved List